SRO Motorsports Group

-SRO Motorsports Group (formerly the Stéphane Ratel Organisation) is an international sporting organisation best known for promoting and running a variety of racing events and series, including the CrowdStrike 24 Hours of Spa, Intercontinental GT Challenge and Fanatec GT World Challenge Europe.
+SRO Motorsports Group (formerly the Stéphane Ratel Organisation) is an international sporting organisation best known for promoting and running a variety of racing events and series, including the CrowdStrike 24 Hours of Spa, Intercontinental GT Challenge and GT World Challenge Europe.

 The company was founded in 1995 by Stéphane Ratel and is now considered the global leader in GT racing.
 SRO also organises the multi-disciplinary FIA Motorsport Games, as well as e-sports events and touring car categories.
 As of 2020 it keeps offices in London, Paris, Liège and Hong Kong, while Ratel continues to act as CEO.

 Current series

 Intercontinental GT Challenge

 Intercontinental GT Challenge was launched in 2016 to bring together major events, such as the 24 Hours of Spa and the Bathurst 12 Hour, in a unified global championship.
 The series is aimed at manufacturers, though rather than field their own cars they are encouraged to appoint and support local teams in selected events.
-Four manufacturers took part in the inaugural season, while nine entered the most recent in 2020.
+Four manufacturers took part in the inaugural season, while a peak of nine entered in 2020.
+The 2026 season saw 6 manufacturers.

 The initial seasons consisted of three events before an expansion to four in 2018 and then five in 2019.
 The same number was planned for 2020 before the Covid-19 pandemic resulted in the cancellation of the Suzuka 10 Hours.
-There will be five races in 2023: the Total 24 Hours of Spa, Bathurst 12 Hour, Gulf 12 Hours, Indianapolis 8 Hour, and Kyalami 9 Hours.
+There will be five races in 2026: the Bathurst 12 Hour, the Nürburgring 24 Hours, the 24 Hours of Spa, the Suzuka 1000 km, Indianapolis 8 Hour.